EU restrictive measures in response to the crisis in Ukraine

 Since March 2014, the EU has progressively imposed restrictive measures against Russia.
 The measures were adopted in response to the illegal annexation of Crimea and the deliberate destabilisation of Ukraine.

 The EU imposes different types of restrictive measures:

 - individual restrictive measures (asset freeze and travel restrictions)

 - restrictions on economic relations with Crimea and Sevastopol

 - restrictions on economic cooperation

 In 2014, the EU-Russia summit was cancelled and EU member states decided not to hold regular bilateral summits.
 Bilateral talks with Russia on visa matters as well as on the new agreement between the EU and Russia were suspended.

 Instead of the G8 summit in Sochi, a G7 meeting was held in Brussels on 4-5 June 2014.
 Since then, meetings have continued within the G7 process.

-On 17 June 2016, the Council extended these measures until 23 June 2017.
+On 19 June 2017, the Council extended these measures until 23 June 2018.

-In March 2015, EU leaders decided to align the existing sanctions regime to the complete implementation of the Minsk agreements, which was foreseen for the end of December 2015.
+In March 2015, EU leaders decided to align the existing sanctions regime to the complete implementation of the Minsk agreements, foreseen for the end of December 2015.
 Since this did not happen, the Council extended economic sanctions until 31 July 2016.